Chinese Automakers Report

 Overview

 The Chinese have been dominating the automotive sector for the last few years.
 This is owing to cheap labor, vast manufacturing and government policies, a high volume of exports, and the capability to develop technology.
 China saw significant vehicle sales growth in 2009-2010 after the Global Financial Crisis and again in 2016-2017 post the Great Fall, solidifying its manufacturing, automotive, and semiconductors leadership.
-In 2016, only three Chinese OEMs were among China's top ten cars selling companies.
-In 2019, four OEMs made it to the top ten of domestic sales, and in 2023, six Chinese OEMs made it to the top ten list.
+In 2016, only three Chinese automakers were among China's top ten cars selling companies.
+In 2019, four automakers made it to the top ten of domestic sales, and in 2023, six Chinese automakers made it to the top ten list.
 Other major car companies in China were Volkswagen, Toyota, General Motors and Honda Motors.
-It is expected that in 2030, seven Chinese OEMs will be top domestic vehicle sellers in China.
+It is expected that in 2030, seven Chinese automakers will be top domestic vehicle sellers in China.

 In addition, production in China is expected to reach 42.5 million units in 2030.
 This will help boost exports from China to over 9.0 million units in 2030.
 China is said to be exporting cars in all the major markets.
 The current scenario suggests that they will export around 6.0 million units in 2024 itself.
 The majority of the exports are EVs.
-The Chinese OEMs are majorly focused on developing EV technologies; however, currently, ICE exports hold the majority of the exports to foreign markets.
+The Chinese automakers are majorly focused on developing EV technologies; however, currently, ICE exports hold the majority of the exports to foreign markets.

 Chinese OEMs Competitive Benchmarking

-CHINESE OEMs
+CHINESE automakers

 Electric and Hybrid cars would create opportunities for the global market during the forecast period.